Proventil HFA aerosolPronunciation

 - Proventil HFA aerosol may sometimes cause severe breathing problems right after you use a dose.
-When this problem occurs, it is often after the first use of a new canister.
+When this problem occurs, it is often after the first use of a new canister or vial.
 If this happens, seek medical care at once.

 - If your usual dose does not work well, your symptoms become worse, or you need to use it more often than normal, contact your doctor at once.
 This may be a sign of seriously worsening asthma.
 Your doctor may need to change your dose or medicine.

 - Proventil HFA aerosol should work for up to 4 to 6 hours.
 Do NOT use more than the recommended dose or use more often than prescribed without checking with your doctor.
 The risk of severe heart problems and sometimes death may be increased with overuse of Proventil HFA aerosol.

 - Some patients may have trouble using Proventil HFA aerosol correctly.
 Some may also get mouth sores or a bad taste in the mouth after using it.
 If you have any of these problems, ask your health care provider if a spacing device may help.

 - Tell your doctor or dentist that you take Proventil HFA aerosol before you receive any medical or dental care, emergency care, or surgery.

 - Talk with your doctor or pharmacist about all of your inhaled and/or asthma medicines and how to use them.
 Do not start, stop, or change the dose of any medicine unless your doctor tells you to.